CareSource Health Insurance Review

 Medicaid plans

-CareSource is one of the largest providers of Medicaid managed care plans in the country.
+CareSource offers Medicaid managed care plans in several states.
 If you are eligible for Medicaid and live in a state that offers managed care plans, CareSource may be an option.
-Depending on your state, you'll have different CareSource Medicaid options.

 In Arkansas, PASSE programs help Medicaid members with complex behavioral, developmental or intellectual health concerns.
 PASSE stands for "Provider-Led Arkansas Shared Savings Entity."
 Each PASSE organizes care services for its members.
 CareSource is one of four PASSE organizations in Arkansas.